rainbowcreatures/VisualaPS/README.md

 # VisualaPS

-Plugin blocks for VisualaPS.
+Plugin blocks and example projects for VisualaPS.

+*Blocks*

 These blocks extend the basic blocks available in VisualaPS.

 *Are you JS developer and interested in helping out non-developers to build apps directly in Photoshop?*
 Let me know so you can commit to this repo.
 Once VisualaPS goes out of alpha, a block market will become availabe with the possibility of commercial blocks for developers - you can make a headstart now by collaborating on this project.